harounb/website-template/README.md

 # Haroun's Website Template

-Simple template to build static websites with a bit off css and scripting.
+Simple template to build static websites with a bit of css and scripting.

 ## Dev dependencies